pixicenter/TinyTransfer/README.md

 1. Open the download link
 2. If you want the transfer to be password-protected, enter the password
 3. Click "Download Files"
-4. For encrypted transfers, files will be decrypted automatically on download

 ### Managing Transfers